 Is an Ambulatory Phlebectomy Right for You?

-Your doctor diagnoses your varicose vein condition by reviewing your medical history and conducting a thorough physical exam.
+Your primary care physician at Medex diagnoses your varicose vein condition by reviewing your medical history and conducting a thorough physical exam.
 During the exam, you may be asked to walk, so your doctor can observe your legs.
 If necessary, your Medex specialist may use an ultrasound to verify your bulging veins’ location and depth.

 You’re a potential candidate for an ambulatory phlebectomy if your varicose veins bulge above your skin’s surface.
 Even if that’s the only symptoms you’re experiencing.
 Severe or nagging pain is another good reason to seek the procedure since it ends pain by extracting the problem vein.